FAQs

 Unfortunately changes to tickets cannot be made.
 Please ensure your time and date is correct at the time of booking.

-No, only persons with valid entry tickets who have agreed to and accepted our terms and conditions can access the lakes.
+No, only persons with valid entry tickets who have agreed to and accepted our terms and conditions can access the lakes. this includes spectators and carers.

 Yes, children under 11 are not permitted to enter the lakes.
 The only exception is if they are participating in a training session with Kuotos Swim.
 All children between 11 and 18 must be accompanied by a competent adult swimmer.
 Each adult can supervise a maximum of three children.